vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1978 Warrior Ascetics in Indian History. in: JAOS 98 (1978), 61–75.

-L¨uders, Heinrich
+Lüders, Heinrich

 1961 Mathurā Inscriptions.
-Unpublished papers edited by Klaus L. Janert.
+Unpublished papers edited by Klaus ḶJanert.
 G¨ottingeṇAbḥd.
 Ak. d.
 Wisṣin G¨ottingeṇPhil.-hist.
 Kl.
 3. Folge, Nr.
 47. Lutzker, Mary-Ann

 1984 The Celebration of Arjuna.
 The Kiratarjuniya and the Arjunawiwaha in South and Southeast Asian Art.
 University of California, Berkeley (thesis).